open-ce/open-ce/doc/README.build_env.md

     envs/tensorflow-env.yaml
 ```

- Above command will output open-ce-conda-env-py3.7-cuda-openmpi.yaml in the specified
+ The above command will output open-ce-conda-env-py3.7-cuda-openmpi.yaml in the specified
  output folder (or by default `./condabuild` directory).

- Following command can be used to create conda environment using the generated conda
+ The following command can be used to create a conda environment using the generated conda
  environment file -

 ```shell